 Here we are: shopping heaven.
 Orchard is a world of endless malls, giant hotels, and shiny buildings everywhere.

 Worried about getting too wet or too hot?
 Don’t fret: there are underground tunnels everywhere, so you rarely have to face the elements.
-And the MRT links right into that tunnel system; Orchard station has 13 exits, making it the MRT stop with the highest number of exits in the whole system.
-It also has station art that, while not especially attractive, does a good job of capturing the crazy look of Orchard at night.
+And the MRT links right into that tunnel system; Orchard station has 13 exits, making it the MRT stop with the highest number of exits in the whole system (because of this, I also find it the most maddeningly difficult station to actually exit).

 Orchard also serves as an interchange for the North South Line.